stfxecutables/model_variance/drafts/details.md

 done on e.g. Cedar.
 Thankfully the GPU memory needed is low, so I was able to run e.g. 10 jobs in parallel on one GPU there with little trouble.

-So we can indeed test a very large number of combinations.
+So it is not unreasonable to test a carefully-chosen full grid of perturbation schemes.

 # Serious Problems with the Local EC